fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 artifacts.

 {% include markup/danger %}
-It is important that you make your selection of trials _blind_ to the experimental manipulation.
-E.g. in an oddball experiment when you have many standards and few oddballs, you might be tempted to be more strict on the standards and more lenient on the oddballs.
+It is important that you make your selection of trials _blind_ to the experimental manipulation. e.g., in an oddball experiment when you have many standards and few oddballs, you might be tempted to be more strict on the standards and more lenient on the oddballs.
 This would result in more remaining artifacts in your oddball condition, which could cause a trivial difference in the ERP waveforms.

 So you should apply the same criteria for artifact rejection to all your experimental conditions.
 {% include markup/end %}